roman-milk/roman-milk.github.io/cvsn.md

  "No, as much as I'd like too."
 I stood and took her in my arms, kissing her.
 "You planning on doing it?
 Moving in with Ron?"

  She gave me a hug, then beat me to the bathroom.
 I followed her, turning on the shower.
 "I think so.
 This Friday.
 I don't know if it will stick.
 I'm still going back to school in less than a month.
 At least we can give it a try."
-Report_Story #3